Japanese Paleolithic

-The Japanese Paleolithic period (舊石器時代, kyūsekki jidai) is the period of human inhabitation in Japan predating the development of pottery, generally before 10,000 BC.
+The Japanese Paleolithic period (旧石器時代, kyūsekki jidai) is the period of human inhabitation in Japan predating the development of pottery, generally before 10,000 BC.
 The starting dates commonly given to this period are from around 40,000 BC, with recent authors suggesting that there is good evidence for habitation from c.
 36,000 BC onwards.
 The period extended to the beginning of the Mesolithic Jōmon period, or around 14,000 BC.